Translating Graphics Files DemystifiedAgnieszka Wąsowska

 Computer Aided Translation tools (or CATs) are programs and applications that for a linguist are what Photoshop or Illustrator are for a graphic designer.
 Not only do they make the translation process more efficient and less time-consuming, but also come with modules (and plugins) that let translators maintain consistency within the text as they work.

-However, what could be seen as the biggest advantage of CATs as regards graphic files is the option to edit almost all existing formats.
+However, what could be seen as the biggest advantage of CATs as regards translating graphics files is the option to edit almost all existing formats.

 The best tools work with hundreds of different files, including numerous popular graphic formats.
 This way translators are able to do their job directly in a file prepared by a graphic designer or a DTP specialist.
 Such a method allows for cutting the time allotted to DTP by as much as 90%.
 The era of copy-pasting is falling into oblivion.
 And no one will miss it!
 After all, this method is highly monotonous and involves the risk of making simple mistakes (such as copying the content only partially, or mixing up different language versions).